kyma-project/kyma/tests/end-to-end/backup-restore-test/README.md

 After the pipeline executes the backup and restore processes on the cluster, the `TestResources` function validates if the restore worked as expected.

-The test creates a new Namespace called `restore-test-{UUID}`.
-This Namespace contains all resources created during the test.
+The test creates a new Namespace per test called `{TestName}-{UUID}`.
+This Namespace should contain all resources created during the test.
+If required resources can be created in other namespaces as well.

 ### Run end-to-end tests locally